HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 that [every website looked the same](https://www.dagusa.com/).

-Bootstrap provides ready-made grids and templates, a library of individual elements like buttons, alerts, and forms; and a handful of interactive components like dropdowns and dialogs.
+Bootstrap provides ready-made grids and templates, a library of individual elements like buttons, alerts, and forms; and a handful of interactive components like dropdowns and modals.
 It's a solid choice; DevResults still uses Bootstrap to this day.

 <figure class='figure-xl'>